-It has been estimated that at least 5,000 black soldiers fought on the patriot side during the Revolutionary War.
-The exact number will never be known because 18th century muster rolls usually did not indicate race.
+It has been estimated that 5,000 black soldiers fought on the patriot side during the Revolutionary War.
+The exact number will never be known because 18th-century muster rolls usually did not indicate race.
 Careful comparisons between muster rolls and church, census, and other records have recently helped identify many black soldiers.
-Additionally, various eyewitness accounts provide some indication of the level of African Americans’ participation during the war.
+Additionally, various eyewitness accounts indicate the level of African Americans’ participation during the war.
 Baron von Closen, a member of Rochambeau’s French army at Yorktown, wrote in July 1781, “A quarter of them [the American army] are Negroes, merry, confident and sturdy.”

 The use of African Americans as soldiers, whether freemen or slaves, was avoided by Congress and General George Washington early in the war.
 The prospect of armed slave revolts proved more threatening to white society than British redcoats.
-General Washington allowed the enlistment of free blacks with “prior military experience” in January, 1776, and extended the enlistment terms to all free blacks in January, 1777 in order to help fill the depleted ranks of the Continental Army.
+General Washington allowed the enlistment of free blacks with “prior military experience” in January 1776.
+It extended the enlistment terms to all free blacks in January 1777 to help fill the depleted ranks of the Continental Army.
 Because the states constantly failed to meet their quotas of manpower for the army, Congress authorized the enlistment of all blacks, free and slave, later in 1777.
-Of the southern states, only Maryland permitted African Americans to enlist.
+Of the southern colonies, only Maryland permitted African Americans to enlist.
 In 1779, Congress offered slave masters in South Carolina and Georgia $1,000 for each slave they provided to the army, but the legislatures of both states refused the offer.
-Thus, the greatest number of African American soldiers in the American army came from the North.
+Thus, the most significant number of African American soldiers in the American army came from the North.

-Although most Continental regiments were integrated, a notable exception was the elite First Rhode Island.
-Mustered into service in July, 1778, the First Rhode Island numbered 197 black enlisted men commanded by white officers.
+Although most Continental regiments were integrated, the elite First Rhode Island was a notable exception.
+Mustered into service in July 1778, the First Rhode Island numbered 197 black enlisted men commanded by white officers.
 Baron von Closen described the regiment as “the most neatly dressed, the best under arms, and the most precise in its maneuvers.”
-The regiment received its baptism of fire at the battle of Rhode Island (Newport) on August 29, 1778, successfully defeating three assaults by veteran Hessian troops.
-At the siege of Yorktown, on the night of October 14, 1781, the regiment’s light company participated in the assault and capture of Redoubt 10.
+The regiment received its baptism of fire at the Battle of Rhode Island (Newport) on August 29, 1778, successfully defeating three assaults by veteran Hessian troops.
+At the siege of Yorktown on the night of October 14, 1781, the regiment’s light company participated in the assault and capture of Redoubt 10.
 On June 13, 1783, the regiment was disbanded, receiving high praise for its service.
 Another notable black unit, recruited in the French colony of St. Domingue (present-day Haiti), fought with the French and patriots at the Battle of Savannah on October 9, 1779.

-The Revolution brought change for some American blacks, although nothing approaching full equality.
+The Revolution brought change for some American blacks, although nothing approached full equality.
 The courageous military service of African Americans and the revolutionary spirit ended slavery in New England almost immediately.
 The middle states of New York, Pennsylvania, and New Jersey adopted policies of gradual emancipation from 1780 to 1804.
-Many of the founders opposed slavery in principle (including some whose wealth was largely in human property).
-Voluntary freeing of slaves increased following the Revolution.
-Still, free blacks in both the North and South faced persistent discrimination in virtually every aspect of life, notably employment, housing, and education.
-Many of the founders hoped that slavery would eventually disappear in the American South.
+Many founders opposed slavery in principle (including some whose wealth was primarily in human property).
+The voluntary freeing of slaves increased following the Revolution.
+Still, free blacks in the North and South faced persistent discrimination in virtually every aspect of life, notably employment, housing, and education.
+Many founders hoped that slavery would eventually disappear in the American South.
 When cotton became king in the South after 1800, this hope died.
 There was just too much profit to be made working slaves on cotton plantations.
-The statement of human equality in the Declaration of Independence was never entirely forgotten, however.
-It remained as an ideal that could be appealed to by civil rights activists through the following decades.
+However, the statement of human equality in the Declaration of Independence was never entirely forgotten.
+It remained an idea that civil rights activists could appeal to through the following decades.